* Dr. Mayurkumar Chintaman Tembhurne M.D. (Scholar) * Dr. Mrunal Tiwari Guide: M.D.(Kayachikitsa)

 Diabetes (Prameha) is mainly faulty lifestyle disease, which is greatly affecting people of this era.
-Beside medicines, yogasana is a preventional and therapeutic measure for problems caused by wrong and faulty food and routine life.
+Beside diabetes medicine, yogasana is a preventional and therapeutic measure for problems caused by wrong and faulty food and routine life.
 Yogasana, mudras, pranayams are our ancient master processes needful for healthy life, which also maintain sound state of body and mind.
 Diabetes is mainly kaphadoshaj disease, in which pancreas function abnormally in secretion of insulin, which causes metabolic disorder of sugar in blood and further in urine too.
 It is seen that regular use of yogasanas like Halasan, Paschimottasan regulate the proper function of pancreas and other internal organs so that diabetes, obesity and similar diseases are avoided and treated.
 Lets learn how we can manager diabetes with yoga with some basic asanas!

 Diabetes (Prameha) is a disease anciently described chiefly in Charak Samhita and other vedas .
 As stated by Charakacharyasmain cause of prameha is kaphajanyaaahar and vihar.

 Navann paanam gudvaikrutam ch prameha hetuhu kaphakruchch sarvam!
 Ch.Chi.6/4